Jonathan-Uy/Java-Templates/README.md

 ## Graphs

+### Disjoint Set Union

+Also called the Union-Find data structure.
+It provides operations for adding new sets, merging sets, and finding a representative member of a set.
+The last operation allows to find out efficiently if any two elements are in the same or different sets.
+Each operation takes α(n) time, where α is the very slow growing inverse Ackermann function.

 ### Link Cut Tree
 Supports path operations on a tree with weighted nodes in logarithmic time.
 Also used to solve the dynamic connectivity problem for trees.
 | Operation             | Complexity |